baktistr/ZScore_MIA/README.md

 # Membership Inference Attack on GPT-2

 Membership inference attacks to determine if text samples were in a language model's training data.
+This project is part of CMU course : FOUNDATIONS OF PRIVACY 17-731 in Fall 2025

 ---